atkinson153/baseband/docs/tutorials/using_baseband.rst

 Changing scaling when decoding data
 ===================================

-In vdif, mark4 and mark5b data formats, the lookup tables for their decoding are defined using :py:data:`baseband.base.encoding.decoder_levels`.
+In vdif, mark4 and mark5b data formats, the data are decoded using lookup tables, which are the same as those used by mark4access.
+These are defined in  :py:data:`baseband.base.encoding.decoder_levels`.
 This involves some scaling, and can be manually changed in a hacky way if needed for your purposes.
 By default it looks like this::

     decoder_levels = {